 Covid-19 brought simultaneous health, economic, and humanitarian crises to Latin America.
 Government responses and their effects varied hugely from country to country.
-Bolsonaro in Brazil, Ortega in Nicaragua, AMLO in Mexico sought at times to deny or minimise the problem.
+Bolsonaro in Brazil, Ortega in Nicaragua, AMLO in Mexico sought at times to deny or minimise the pandemic.
 Peru locked down early, yet had one of the highest death rates.
 Chile prioritised vaccination but still suffered a wave of new infections.
 Everyone was affected, but especially those in poor and marginal communities, indigenous people and women and children –the very people whose stories LAB exists to tell.
 This projects seeks answers to the following:

+What was lost?
+Lives, livelihoods, culture, memory, education, communities?
 How are people surviving?
 What will communities do to recover from the effects of the pandemic?
 And how will people seek to transform their lives, to build a new, different, more resilient and sustainable future?

 What will the project do?

 - A chapter.
 LAB’s book Voices of Latin America – Social movements and the New Activism was published in 2019.
 But we are constantly adding new material, which will appear on the Voices website and eventually be incorporated in a 2nd edition of the book.
 A chapter on the Covid pandemic is already in preparation.
 When complete it will be made available in digital format to LAB’s patrons (paid subscribers via Patreon).

 - A website.
 This project website provides a space for additional reading, multimedia material, and comment.
 It already provides access to over 130 related articles published by LAB since the pandemic began, and that number is constantly growing.